-- · Amounts that exceed the allowed amount - Charges for excluded services - The penalty for not asking for prior authorization when the plan requires it.
-See Prior Authorization in the Care Management section of this booklet. - The difference in cost between a brand name drug and an equivalent generic drug when the plan requires the generic drug to be dispensed in place of the brand name drug. - Copavs - The coinsurance for in-network pharmacies stated in the Summary Of Your Costs
+- · Amounts that exceed the allowed amount - · Charges for excluded services - The penalty for not requesting prior authorization when needed.
+See Prior Authorization in the Care Management section of this booklet. - Drug manufacturer coupons and other forms of cost-share assistance per Internal Revenue Service requirements.